 Nutritional Stats of a classic Orange Julius vs. a Homemade Orange Smoothie:

 The mall drink is packed with more sugar than a can of soda, and besides having vitamin C from the orange juice it contains, it’s devoid of nutrients.
-It’s a sugar bomb with no protein and no fiber.

 Are Oranges Good in Smoothies?

-How do you Make an Orange Julius at Home?
+How to Make Orange Julius at Home?

 Make it Vegan: Sub your favorite vegan protein, or omit the protein power.